inpsyde/multilingual-press/README.md

 **Exciting news!
 MultilingualPress 3.0 is released and available for Pro users!
 Fully refactored, based on PHP 7, Gutenberg support, improved UI and optimized for WooCommerce.
 [Get it here!](https://multilingualpress.org)**

+*Please note, you can't update MLP2 to MLP3 as usual, this is a complete refactor.
+We are currently working on a [Migration tool which is available as alpha version on github](https://github.com/inpsyde/multilingualpress-2-to-3-migration).
+A tutorial for the migration tool can be found [here](https://multilingualpress.org/docs/multilingualpress-2-3-migration-tool/)*

 Run each language in a separate site, and connect the content in a lightweight user interface.
 Use a customizable widget to link to all sites.